Primrose Hill Tunnel: Construction

 Jackson and Sheddon, the contractors, had become bankrupt in late 1834, leaving the railway company obliged to assume responsibility for the work.
-Robert Stephenson, as chief engineer, appointed John Birkinshaw, an assistant engineer, to take over supervision of the contractors' section, including the tunnel.
+Robert Stephenson, as chief engineer, appointed John Cass Birkinshaw, an assistant engineer, to take over supervision of the contractors' section, including the tunnel.

 In 1835, before it was completed, the tunnel received a special visit from a party of doctors for the L&BR to obtain their professional opinions on the "effect of such a tunnel on the health and feelings", due to the unease felt by prospective travellers in their ignorance regarding railway tunnels, of which Primrose Hill was the first in London.
 All four doctors, whom included William Lawrence, John Ayrton Paris and Thomas Watson, signed their names to confirm that even with a locomotive letting off steam, the tunnel remained unaffected, dry and at an agreeable temperature.
 They also traversed it in a carriage and found it no different to travelling in a coach down a narrow street at night and with no noise to prevent easy conversation.
 In fact, they were firm that the dangers of passing through well-constructed tunnels were no greater than those of travelling on an open railway, and the company used this to set the public's mind at rest.

 Completion of the tunnel was delayed by poor weather in addition to the engineering problems related to the London clay.
 By January 1837, Primrose Hill Tunnel was eventually completed, with the 6 mile section of line that had originally been let at £120,000 costing more than double at £280,000.